What is Forex Swap? Can I make Money Collecting Forex Swap?

 If you’re interested in placing a carry trade, the first step is finding a high yielding and low yielding forex currency pair.
 Some examples of low yielding (or funding currencies) are the Japanese Yen (JPY), the Swiss Franc (CHF) and the Euro (EUR).
-As far as high yielding currencies go, the Australian Dollar (AUD) and New Zealand Dollar (NZD) are popular, though more advanced carry traders might look to the South African Rand (ZAR) or other exotic currencies.
+As far as high yielding currencies go, the Dollar (AUD) and New Zealand Dollar (NZD) are popular, though more advanced carry traders might look to the South African Rand (ZAR) or other exotic currencies.

-Let’s use the Euro and Australian Dollar: rates in the Eurozone are currently below 0, whilst interest rates in Australia are relatively higher, currently 2%.
+Let’s use the Euro and Dollar: rates in the Eurozone are currently below 0, whilst interest rates in are relatively higher, currently 2%.
 This means that there is an opportunity to earn carry buying AUD with EUR ie going short EURAUD.
 Great, simple right?